JohanRuuskanen/Performance2021_code/README.md

 ### Reproducing the examples/evaluation

-This code can be used to reproduce the results seen in following paper available [here](https://doi.org/10.1016/j.peva.2021.102231)
+The code in this repository can be used to reproduce the results seen in the following paper available [here](https://doi.org/10.1016/j.peva.2021.102231)

 > Johan Ruuskanen, Tommi Berner, Karl-Erik Årzén, Anton Cervin, *Improving the mean-field fluid model of processor sharing queueing networks for dynamic performance models in cloud computing*.
 Performance Evaluation, Volume 151, 2021